dschmenk/PLASMA/README.md

 ### Pointers

 Pointers are values that represent addresses.
 In order to get the value pointed to by the address, one must 'dereference' the pointer.
 All data and code memory has a unique address, all 65536 of them (16 bits).
-In the Apple II, many addresses are actually connected to hardware instead of memory.
-Accessing these addresses can make thing happen in the Apple II, or read external inputs like the keyboard and joystick.
+In the Apple architecture, many addresses are actually connected to hardware instead of memory.
+Accessing these addresses can make thing happen in Apples, or read external inputs like the keyboard and joystick.

 ### Pointer Dereferencing